hbctraining/Peak_analysis_workshop/homework/Day_2_answer_key.md

                         pAdjustMethod = "BH",
                         pvalueCutoff = 0.1,
                         readable = TRUE)

 # Look at results
 go_ORA_Down_df <- data.frame(go_ORA_Down)
 View(go_ORA_Down_df)
 ```

-With the more lax p-value cutoff, we see a number of pathways related to chemotaxis are downregulated.
+With the more lax p-value cutoff, we see a number of pathways related to proliferation and chemotaxis are downregulated.

 **4. Create a dotplot and enrichplot from the ORA result generated earlier using the downregulated sites in cKO vs WT results.
 What overarching themes are observed from the enrichplot (if any)?**